-Upon arrival to our first campsite our staff of porters will have the tents and duffels already pitched for you, providing you also warm water in buckets so you may washed up, be comfortable and rest after a llitle difficult but rewarding day in the ausangate trek & rainbow mountain, then in the evening enjoy happy hour with hot chocolate, popcorn and dinner.
+Upon arrival to our first campsite our staff of porters; will have the tents already pitched.
+They will provide you warm water in buckets so you may washed up; and rest after a little difficult but rewarding day in the Ausangate Trek & Rainbow Mountain.
+At night let’s enjoy tea time with popcorn, hot chocolate, crackers and a delicious buffet dinner.

 - Hiking distance: 7.5 miles/12 km (7 – 8 hours)